CDC Appears To Have Fixed Issue Delaying Coronavirus Testing In U.S.

 The Centers for Disease Control and Prevention has apparently resolved a problem that has hindered testing for the new coronavirus, NPR has learned.

-There's been a bottleneck in testing for the new coronavirus because of problems with the test kits the CDC has distributed to labs around the U.S.
+There has been a bottleneck in testing for the coronavirus because of problems with the test kits the CDC has distributed to labs around the United States.

 But the Association of Public Health Laboratories says the CDC has resolved the testing problem, which will allow much wider and quicker testing around the country.

-The association, which represents public health labs around the U.S. that test for infectious diseases, says dozens of labs will hopefully be able to begin testing within the next week and that more will follow.
+The association, which represents public health labs around the U.S. that test for infectious diseases, says that dozens of labs will hopefully be able to begin testing within the next week and that more will follow.

 This is a breaking news story.
 Check back for updates.